wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 (too small to individually weigh on our balances), so I divided them into three treatment groups and recorded their average mass.

-i)  Control seeds are simply seeds collected from their natural habitat
-    (my neighbour’s garden) – average seed mass for these seeds is 0.0003 g
+1. Control seeds are simply seeds collected from their natural habitat (my neighbour’s garden) – average seed mass for these seeds is 0.0003 g

-ii) Large seeds are seeds experimentally coated with a layer of glue –
-    average seed mass for these seeds is 0.00045 g.
+2. Large seeds are seeds experimentally coated with a layer of glue – average seed mass for these seeds is 0.00045 g.
 Please note, I don’t have many of these seeds (treating them was very difficult), so don’t loose them.

-iii) Small seeds are seeds with the bottom portion removed – average
-    seed mass for these seeds is 0.00025 g.
+3. Small seeds are seeds with the bottom portion removed – average seed mass for these seeds is 0.00025 g.

 Tubes have been constructed in the back of the lab.
 The tubes can be